By the traditional definition of Judaism, everyone who has a Jewish mother is automatically Jewish. Which is all fine and well.

 So what are we to do with this nut job?
 He clearly stated that he does not consider himself Jewish, so who are we to argue?
 Yet there she lingers, his Jewish mother...

-So there you have it, our first "Barely a Jew" verdict.
+Well, we obviously can't go "Not a Jew" here, so there you have it, our first "Barely a Jew" verdict.
 Why would we ever argue with a lunatic?